 Friday, September 21, 2018

-Queensland legislation currently provides for two types of drug driving:
+Queensland legislation currently provides for 2 types of drug driving:

 - driving while under the influence of a drug; and